 Because they will fuck it up.

-Just a few months ago, on May 6, the Dow dropped about 1,000 points in minutes, which is usually about the kind of rate that kicks off something like the Great Depression.
+On May 6, 2010, the Dow dropped about 1,000 points in minutes, which is usually about the kind of rate that kicks off something like the Great Depression.
 Stockbrokers barely had enough time to get their office windows open before the word spread that it was a false alarm.
 The cause?
 Robots.